WebGoat/WebGoat/ webgoat/main/readme.txt

 DEVELOPER INSTALLATION

-1. Download WebGoat-x.x_developer.zip source distribution
+1. Download WebGoat-OWASP_Developer-x.x.zip source distribution
-2. Unzip the WebGoat-x.x_developer.zip to your working directory
+2. Unzip the WebGoat-OWASP_Developer-x.x.zip to your working directory
 3. Follow the directions in HOW TO create the WebGoat workspace.txt